redis/redis-doc/commands/time.md

 The `TIME` command returns the current server time as a two items lists: an unix timestamp and the amount of microseconds already elapsed in the current second.
-Basically the interface is very similar to the one of the `gethostbyname` syscall.
+Basically the interface is very similar to the one of the `gettimeofday` syscall.

 @return